 - Add 3 tbsp of salted butter to the pan

-- Cook the stuffed french toast for 3-4 minutes per side (or until they are brown)
+- Cook the stuffed french toast for about 3 minutes per side (or until they are brown).
+Top with more keto cinnamon sugar or Honest Syrup.